shakfu/maxutils/README.md

 # maxutils: a collection of my utility scripts for max/msp

-This repo is intended to gather scripts (typically in python3 and for macOS) and research, to help solve issues in Max / MSP (mostly related to Standalone production).
+This repo includes scripts (typically in python3 and for macOS) to help solve issues in Max / MSP (mostly related to Standalone production).

+The scripts are all written in straightforward pure python3 code without any dependencies outside of the python3 standard library.

 ## The scripts